 The Root Cause Of Procrastination

 Personally, I don’t identify as a procrastinator, but I procrastinate as much as anyone else when it comes to certain things.
-I don’t usually put off significant work tasks or relationships, but I’m not the most proactive person when it comes to very ordinary things like dealing with a parking ticket or filing
+I don’t usually put off significant work tasks or relationships, but I’m not the most proactive person when it comes to very ordinary things like dealing with a parking ticket or filing my taxes.

 I’ve been trying to use my own putting off of such simple, ordinary tasks as a basis for a little personal study about why we procrastinate, and here’s what I’ve come up with as the root cause of my own procrastination:

 I project and associate a certain discomfort, fear, or unhappiness with and onto the task I’m putting off, which naturally causes me to want to avoid the pain that I imagine I will feel by doing it.